ydkhatri/spotlight_parser/README.md

 The first two can be installed using the command `pip install lz4 enum34`

 You will also need to install the lzfse decompression library.
 Follow the instructions [here](https://github.com/ydkhatri/mac_apt/tree/master/Libraries_For_Windows) to install it on windows.
+For linux, follow this [link](https://github.com/ydkhatri/mac_apt/wiki/Installation-for-Python3.7#build-compile-and-install-pylzfse) and only complete the **install pylzfse** part.
 ## Usage
 This script will process individual Spotlight database files.
 These files are found under the volume at location `/.Spotlight-V100/Store-V2/<UUID>` where `<UUID>` represents a store id.
 In that folder you should find files named `store` and `.store` which are the Spotlight databases.
 Provide these as input to this script.